 - What kind of degree do you need for cybersecurity?

-- Cyber security specialists typically need a bachelor's degree in a computing field such as information assurance, programming, or computer science.
-Many schools offer online cybersecurity degrees as part of their computer science and information technology programs.
+- Cybersecurity professionals typically need at least a bachelor's degree in a computing field, such as information assurance, programming, or computer science.

 - Does cybersecurity pay well?

-- According to the BLS, computer and information technology workers earn a median annual salary of $86,320.
-Cybersecurity analysts rank among the top-paid information technology workers, taking home a median annual income exceeding $98,000.
-Cybersecurity analysts working in the finance and insurance industry earn upwards of $101,000.
+- According to the BLS, computer and information technology workers earn a median annual salary of $88,240, while cybersecurity analysts make a median annual income exceeding $99,000.

 - Is cyber security in demand?